 1. Google Adwords

-AdWords are an old-school paid traffic source that still offer huge potential rewards, though the cost per click is often high.
+AdWords are an old-school paid traffic source that still offers huge potential rewards, though the cost per click is often high.
 The basic concept is that you choose keywords that you think your potential customers will search, and you bid on putting your ad as one of the sponsored search results at the top of the page.
 Of course, AdWords has gotten way more sophisticated as the online advertising world has evolved.
 Now you can use dynamic search ads, a feature that customizes your ads based on what’s on your website and what people are searching without having to fiddle with your list of keywords all the time.
 AdWords also offers the ability to make bid adjustments by device, target users by geographic area or demographic group, and retarget people who have engaged with your website before.
 The more specifically you can target your AdWords, the higher chance you have of success.
 Figuring out exactly which little slices of humanity work best for your brand takes experimentation, so keep detailed records of which changes produced good results.

 Google also offers display ads on their Google Display Network.
 Display ads get a bad rap these days, and for good reason.
 Here’s a heat-map study from the Nielsen Norman Group showing how even people without ad blockers ignore display advertising: